 - Samuel Ornitz (The Man Who Reclaimed His Head, Little Orphan Annie).

 - Producer-screenwriter Adrian Scott (Murder, My Sweet; Crossfire).

 - Dalton Trumbo.

-Images of Helen Mirren and Bryan Cranston, and Trumbo movie trailer: Bleecker Street Media.
+Helen Mirren and Bryan Cranston Trumbo movie images: Bleecker Street Media.

 “Trumbo (2015) Movie Review: Flawless Bryan Cranston as Blacklisted Screenwriter” last updated in September 2022.